Everest Base Camp Trek

 Best Backpack For Everest Base Camp Trek

-One of the key factors in making your Everest Base Camp trip a success is your best backpack.
+One of the key factors in making your Everest Base Camp Trek a success is your best backpack.
 This will enable you to face the harsh Himalayan conditions.
-It is wise to carry a durable, comfortable and well-organized backpack for trekking.
-This will affect your mobility, endurance and overall trekking experience.
-Therefore, we have made a list below of what to pack for Everest Base Camp Trek.
+It is wise to carry a durable, comfortable, and well-organized backpack for trekking.
+This will affect your mobility, endurance, and overall trekking experience.
+Therefore, we have made a list below of what to pack for the Everest Base Camp Trek.
 Please read it carefully.

 Head Gear